EMPAT94/empat94.github.io/_gs/tutorial.md

 "I'm afraid I cannot - " (Betty)

-"Of course you cannot..."
+"Of course you can't..."
 (Me, grumbling to myself again)

 "Ano...
-How do I get a class again?"
+How do I get a Class again?"
 (Taro, looking at me as if asking me to shut up)

 "To get a Class, you must open up your Status Window.
 You can open your Status Window by swiping up with a finger.
 Before you select a Class, I recommend going through the descriptions to get one most suited to yourself, as you will be stuck with that Class and its evolution tree for the rest of Simulation" (Betty)